CleverTap/clevertap-react-native/docs/install.md

 - Add `pod 'CleverTap-iOS-SDK'` as a dependency in your ios/Podfile.
 [See an example Podfile here](https://github.com/CleverTap/clevertap-react-native/blob/master/Starter/ios/Podfile).
 - `cd ios; pod install --repo-update`
 - Note that after pod install, open your project using **[MyProject].xcworkspace** instead of the original .xcodeproj.

+### Troubleshoot

+If your project configuration doesn't allow you can add `use_frameworks!` in the podfile, alternatively, you can add `use_modular_headers!` to enable the stricter search paths and module map generation for all of your pods, or you can add `:modular_headers => true` to a single pod declaration to enable for only that pod.

 ### Android
 - Add the clevertap-android-sdk and firebase-messaging (if you wish to support push notifications) packages in your `android/app/build.gradle`file.